-ISS GLASS LEWIS VANGUARD BLACKROCK FIDELITY STATE STREET Classification/Declassified Board Vote against proposals to classify (stagger) the board.
+ISS GLASS LEWIS VANGUARD BLACKROCK FIDELITY STATE STREET Classification/Declassif ied Board Vote against proposals to classify (stagger) the board.
 Vote for proposals to repeal classified boards and to elect all directors annually.
 Vote against proposals to classify (stagger) the board.
 Vote for proposals to repeal classified boards and to elect all directors annually.
 Vote against proposals to classify (stagger) the board.
 Vote for proposals to repeal classified boards.
 Generally support proposals requesting board de-classification, they may make exceptions, should the board articulate an appropriate strategic rationale for a classified board structure.
-Generally oppose provisions to implement a classified board.
-Generally oppose provisions to implement a classified board.
+Generally will oppose a board's adoption of a classified board structure and support declassification of existing boards.
+The average board tenure should align with the business cycle of the respective industry of the company.
+State Street will consider r factors such as the preponderance of long tenured directors, board refreshment practices, classified board structures and the business cycle for the industry when determining if they will support a director.
 Cumulative Voting Generally vote against management proposals to eliminate cumulative voting, and for shareholder proposals to restore or provide for cumulative voting.
 Generally supports proposals for the adoption of cumulative voting.
-Generally supports management proposals to eliminate cumulative voting, and oppose shareholder proposals to restore or provide for cumulative voting.
+Generally vote for management proposals to eliminate cumulative voting and vote against management or shareholder proposals to adopt cumulative voting.
 Generally oppose proposals for the adoption of cumulative voting, which may disproportionally aggregate votes on certain issues or director candidates.
 Generally oppose the introduction of, and support the elimination of, cumulative voting rights.
-Generally support a majority vote standard based on votes cast for the election of directors.
-They generally vote to support amendments to bylaws that would require simple majority of voting shares (i.e. shares cast) to pass or to repeal certain provisions.
-Director and Officer Indemnification, Liability Protection, and Exculpation Vote case-by-case on proposals on director and officer indemnification, liability protection, and exculpation.
+N/A Director and Officer Indemnification, Liability Protection, and Exculpation Vote case-by-case on proposals on director and officer indemnification, liability protection, and exculpation.
 Generally supports reasonable indemnification and/or liability insurance to cover directors and officers.
 N/A N/A Generally supports charter/bylaw amendments expanding the indemnification of officers or directors, or limiting their liability for breaches of care.
 Generally vote for proposals to limit directors liability and/or expand indemnification and liability protection.